44xtc44/EisenRadio/README.md

 command line
 ------------
-Eisenradio is using the 'GhettoRecorder' package https://pypi.org/project/GhettoRecorder/
+Start browser from command line

+    $ eisenradio

-    echo "call the command line main menu:"
+Call the command line app with one of two commands.

+    $ eisenradio-cmd

+Or, EisenRadio sits on top of 'GhettoRecorder' package https://pypi.org/project/GhettoRecorder/

     $ ghettorecorder

-You can export your ``settings.ini and blacklist.json`` via "Tools/Export/Names and URL's" menu from your database.
+You can export your ``settings.ini`` and ``blacklist.json`` via "Tools/Export/Names and URL's" menu from your database.
-Updated ``blacklist.json`` can be imported to your database.
+An updated ``blacklist.json`` can be imported into your database.

 pip install
 -----------